 Volunteers collected data following protocols outlined in Tip of the Mitt Watershed Council's Volunteer Lake Monitoring Quality Assurance Project Plan.
 Water transparency was measured weekly by lowering a black and white Secchi disk into the water and recording the depth at which it is no longer visible.
 Chlorophyll-a, a pigment found in all green plants and algae, is collected using a water sampler lowered to twice the depth of the Secchi reading.
 Water is then filtered and later analyzed to estimate the density of phytoplankton in the water column.
 Higher chlorophyll-a concentrations indicate greater phytoplankton densities, which reduce water clarity.
 These two parameters together can tell us about a lake's productivity, or ability to support aquatic life.
 Water that is clear can indicate a lake without a lot of plant growth, while water that is turbid, or cloudy, can indicate abundant plant life.
-While phosphorus is normally collected on Torch and Clam Lakes and Lake Bellaire in the spring and late summer, only the late summer sample was collected in 2020 due to a COVID-19 stay-at-home order.
-It should be noted that the sample for Torch Lake's south basin was collected in October, rather than the usual early September in other years.
 Most lakes in Northern Michigan are phosphorus-limited, meaning the biological productivity (i.e., algal growth) is limited by the amount of phosphorus available.
 Phosphorus is an important nutrient for plant and algal growth; however, too much can have a negative impact on water quality.